UstadMobile/UstadMobile/test-end-to-end/test-descriptions/001_001_admin_can_add_content_test_description.md

 16. Click on the content.
 17. Click the "Download" button.
 18. Click the "Open" button.
-19. Verify the content is visible.
+19. Verify the content appears as expected.